guisoacelga/start/Readme.md

 ### Cofee and Cake (site2)

-Mini project to learn how to work with the folder structure of a website.
+Mini project to practice working with the folder structure of a website.